 All participants are guided through a comprehensive intake process with:

 - Education and Workforce Assessments

-Individual Plans are developed based on the following assessments and self-sufficiency measures:
+Individual plans are developed using assessments and self-sufficiency measures:

 - Education and Training